MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-containers-on-azure-kubernetes-service.md

 ### Prepare the deployment artifacts

-Clone Azure's [Tomcat On Containers GitHub repository](https://github.com/Azure/tomcat-container-quickstart).
+Clone [Tomcat On Containers Quickstart GitHub repository](https://github.com/Azure/tomcat-container-quickstart).
 It contains a Dockerfile and Tomcat configuration files with a number of recommended optimizations.
 In the steps below, we outline modifications you'll likely need to make to these files before building the container image and deploying to AKS.

 #### Open ports for clustering, if needed